step-security-bot/aquatone/README.md

 ## Installation

-Pre-Requisite: [Google Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser -- **Note:** Google Chrome is currently giving unreliable results when running in *headless* mode, so it is recommended to install Chromium for the best results.
+Pre-Requisite: NPM + [Google Chrome](https://www.google.com/chrome/) or [Chromium](https://www.chromium.org/getting-involved/download-chromium) browser -- **Note:** Google Chrome is currently giving unreliable results when running in *headless* mode, so it is recommended to install Chromium for the best results.

-        apt install chromium -y
+        apt install npm chromium -y
 #
 or